systemwii/make/README.md

 - *(Wii)*: -lwiiuse -lbte -lwiikeyboard -ldi
 - *(GameCube)*: -lbba

+> [!IMPORTANT]
+> **For libraries:** libraries are incrementally linked, so you must ensure that along every path in your tree of Makefiles, every library is only linked to **once**, else you will get multiple-definition errors.
+You will certainly want to only link libogc libraries at the top-level (for the final product), and typically link every library at the point it's used as a dependency.
+I've never had to deal with diamond dependencies but I expect you'd have to set LIBS at the top of the diamond, and LIBDIRS* thruout the paths, or something?

 **LIBDIRSBNDLE**: Search paths for bundled libraries: files matching `/include/*.h` and `/lib/*.a` in a folder specified here are included.

 **LIBDIRSLOOSE**: Search paths for standalone `*.a` files (search is not recursive).